cgeeng/DNInfo/instructions/README.md

 * "Serializing" and "Deserializing" data (converting data to a file format and back)
 * Using third party libraries to assist in serialization/deserialization (Jackson and/or Open CSV)
 * Exploring network connections in java and using them to connect to a server
-* Encapsulating data between components, making use of immutable and mutable structures were important
+* Encapsulating data between components, making use of immutable and mutable structures where important

 ## Instructions